Lady Leshurr attacked ex-girlfriend and woman’s new partner, court told

-Prosecutors allege the 34-year-old artist – real name Melesha O’Garro – attacked Chante Boyea and Sidnee Hussein, both 27, at around 5am on Saturday.
+Prosecutors claim artist attacked Chante Boyea and Sidnee Hussein after she left club in Hackney Wick

-Rapper Lady Leshurr attacked her ex-girlfriend and attacked the woman’s new partner in a late-night altercation in east London, a court has heard.
+Rapper Lady Leshurr bit her ex-girlfriend and attacked the woman’s new partner in a late-night altercation in east London, a court has heard.

 Thames Magistrates’ Court heard Ms Boyea was driving to work along Knotts Green Road, Walthamstow, when two women flagged down her car appearing to need her help.